biocom-uib/tango-virus/README.md

 the refinement of the `host_genus` prediction can be done as follows:

 ```
-tango-virus refine-vpf-class preprocessed_taxonomy.cbor assignment.tsv \
+meteor refine-vpf-class preprocessed_taxonomy.cbor assignment.tsv \
     /path/to/vpf-class/output/host_genus.tsv \
     -o refined_host_genus.tsv
 ```

-(*TODO*) The output contains two additional columns: for each VPF-Class prediction, `assignments` is a semicolon-separated list of `taxid`s found in `assignment.tsv` which are descendants of this prediction and `assigned_contigs` is a semicolon-separated list of the metagenomic contigs that were grouped as those descendants.
+The output contains two additional columns: for each VPF-Class prediction, `assigned_taxids` is a semicolon-separated list of `taxid`s found in `assignment.tsv` which are descendants of this prediction and `assigned_contigs` is a semicolon-separated list of the metagenomic contigs that were grouped as those descendants.